Roy Jones Jr.: Miscellaneous defenses

-Light heavyweight champion
+First reign as light heavyweight champion

 Jones vs McCallum

-In November 1996 at Ice Palace, Tampa, Florida, Jones defeated 40-year-old former three-weight world champion Mike McCallum via a shutout decision (120-107, 3 times) before a crowd of 12,000, to win the vacant Interim WBC Light Heavyweight title.
+In November 1996 at Ice Palace, Tampa, Florida, Jones defeated 40-year-old former three-weight world champion Mike McCallum via a shutout decision (120–107, 3 times) before a crowd of 12,000, to win the vacant Interim WBC Light Heavyweight title.
 Jones scored a knockdown just before the bell at the end of round 10.
 Jones landed 254 of 535 punches (47%) throughout the 12 rounds and McCallum connected on 209 of 651 (32%) Jones was soon upgraded to full champion by the WBC when former titlist Fabrice Tiozzo moved up to cruiserweight.
 Jones made $2.8 million from the fight and McCallum got $750,000.

 Jones vs. Griffin

-In 1997 Jones had his first professional loss, a disqualification against Montell Griffin (26-0, 18 KOs) at the Taj Majal Hotel & Casino in Atlantic City, New Jersey.
+In 1997 Jones had his first professional loss, a disqualification against Montell Griffin (26–0, 18 KOs) at the Taj Majal Hotel & Casino in Atlantic City, New Jersey.
 Griffin was trained by the legendary Eddie Futch, who had taught him how to take advantage of Jones technical mistakes and lack of basic boxing fundamentals.
 Griffin jumped out to an early lead on Jones but by round 9 Jones was ahead on the scorecards by a point and had Griffin on the canvas early in round nine.
 But as Griffin took a knee on the canvas to avoid further punishment, Jones hit him twice.
 Subsequently, Jones was disqualified and lost his title.
-At the time of disqualification, Jones was ahead on two of the judges' scorecards (75-76, 77-75, 76-75).
+At the time of disqualification, Jones was ahead on two of the judges' scorecards (75–76, 77–75, 76–75).

+Second reign as light heavyweight champion

 Jones vs. Griffin II

-Jones sought an immediate rematch five months later at Foxwoods Resort, Connecticut, USA and regained the World Light Heavyweight title easily, knocking Griffin down within the first 20 seconds of the fight, then ending the fight by knocking Griffin out 2 minutes and 31 seconds in with a leaping left hand shot.
+Jones sought an immediate rematch five months later at Foxwoods Resort, Connecticut, US, and regained the World Light Heavyweight title easily, knocking Griffin down within the first 20 seconds of the fight, then ending the fight by knocking Griffin out 2 minutes and 31 seconds in with a leaping left hand shot.
 The fight took place in a bingo hall before a sellout crowd of 4,500.
 Both Jones and Griffin earned a $1.5 million purse.

-Career from 1998 to 2002
+Heavyweight ambitions

+Jones was linked to his WBC mandatory Michael Nunn after regaining the title, however in November he opted to vacate his belt in order to move up to heavyweight with a $6,000,000 deal to face former undisputed champion Buster Douglas on the table.
+Ultimately however Jones's father convinced him to stay at light heavyweight, telling him he was "risking his life" by fighting Douglas.
+Instead Jones signed to fight former light heavyweight champion Virgil Hill at a 177 1/2 lb catchweight.
+He would also be named the WBC's light heavyweight "champion in recess".

+Jones would become the first man to knockout Hill, stopping him in the 4th round with a huge right hand to the body that broke one of Hill's ribs.